The teachers in Year 5 are Mr Adam Freeman (Class 11) and Miss Amy Morley (Class 12).

-Quick recall of times tables is crucial to our maths work in year 5 and so the children will practise their times tables weekly.
+Quick recall of times tables is crucial to our maths work in year 5 and so the children will complete Club Times Tables in class.
 As they progress through the tables, the children will need to answer more questions correctly within the time before they can move up to the next level.

 Below is a timetable of when homework is given out and expected back in.
 Please ensure your child has completed their homework within the given time.